 '''

 GET /?cors HTTP/1.1

 Host: bucketname.s3.amazonaws.com

 Date: date

-Authorization: authorization string (see Authenticating Requests (AWS Signature
+Authorization: authorization string (see Authenticating Requests (AWS Signature Version

-Version

 4) (p.
 15))

 '''

 This implementation of the operation uses only request headers that are common to all operations.
 For more information, see Common Request Headers (p.
-12).
+3).

 This implementation of the operation uses only response headers that are common to most responses.
 For more information, see Common Response Headers (p.
-14).

-Name Description

-CORSConfiguration Container for up to 100 CORSRules elements.

-Type: Container

-Children: CORSRules

-Ancestor: None
+5).

-Name Description CORSRule A set of origins and methods (cross-origin access that you want to allow) You can add up to 100 rules to the configuration.
-Type: Container Children: AllowedOrigin, AllowedMethod, MaxAgeSeconds, Ex- poseHeader, ID.
+Name Description CORSConfiguration Container for up to 100 CORSRules elements.
+Type: Container Children: CORSRules Ancestor: None CORSRule A set of origins and methods (cross-origin access that you want to allow).
+You can add up to 100 rules to the configuration.
+Type: Container Children: AllowedOrigin, AllowedMethod, MaxAgeSeconds, ExposeHeader, ID.
 Ancestor: CORSConfiguration AllowedHeader Specifies which headers are allowed in a pre-flight OPTIONS request through the Access-Control-Request-Headers header.
 Each header name specified in the Access-Control-Request-Headers must have a corresponding entry in the rule.
 Only the headers that were requested will be sent back.
 This element can contain at most one wildcard character.
 A CORSRule can have at most one MaxAgeSeconds element.
 Type: Integer (seconds) Ancestor: CORSRule AllowedMethod Identifies an HTTP method that the domain/origin specified in the rule is allowed to execute.
 Each CORSRule must contain at least one AllowedMethod and one AllowedOrigin element.
 Type: Enum (GET, PUT, HEAD, POST, DELETE) Ancestor: CORSRule AllowedOrigin One or more response headers that you want customers to be able to access from their applications (for example, from a JavaScript XMLHttpRequest object).
 Each CORSRule must have at least one AllowedOrigin element.
 The string value can include at most one '' wildcard character, for example, http://.example.com".
 You can also specify only "" to allow cross-origin access for all domains/origins.
 Type: String Ancestor: CORSRule ExposeHeader One or more headers in the response that you want customers to be able to access from their applications (for example, from a JavaScript XMLHttpRequest object).
 You add one ExposeHeader in the rule for each header.
 Type: String Ancestor: CORSRule ID An optional unique identifier for the rule.
 The ID value can be up to 255 characters long.
 The IDs help you find a rule in the configuration.
-Type: String Ancestor: CORSRule MaxAgeSeconds The time in seconds that your browser is to cache the preflight re- sponse for the specified resource.
-A CORSRule can have at most one MaxAgeSeconds element.
-Type: Integer (seconds) Ancestor: CORSRule
+Type: String Ancestor: CORSRule